 - Organisational Development & Change Consultants.

-Graduates are encouraged to progress to the Masters of Change, Innovation and Leadership.
+Graduates are also encouraged to progress to the Master of Change, Innovation and Leadership course.

 To attain the Graduate Certificate in Organisational Change Management, students will be required to complete 48 credit points (equivalent to 4 units) consisting of: